DHTMLX/scheduler-docs/data/howtostart_nodejs.md

 ### Creating project

-To begin with, create a new application using yarn:
+To begin with, create a new application using yarn or npm:

 ~~~
 $ mkdir scheduler-howto-nodejs
 $ cd ./scheduler-howto-nodejs
-$ yarn init
+$ yarn init // or npm init
 ~~~

 There is a set of simple questions you need to answer during initialization of a new app: